csralvall/online_game_toxicity/README.md

 ### Approaches
 ---
+The approach for this task was datadriven and it relies heavily in clustering, with some variations in the generation of the message representation.

+The number of english chats in the dataset was around 60 million, so, again, a subset of 10000 was taken from it, because a bigger sample required more time that the disposed to achieve results.

+The unit selected to clusterize were the messages.
+Each unit was vectorized with one of the following techniques:
+- Bag of words.
+- Word2Vec embeddings.
+- FastText embeddings.

+Those vectors were concatenated with a vector that represented the number of ocurrences in a list of [bad words](https://www.cs.cmu.edu/~biglou/resources/bad-words.txt) and the intensity score for that message.

+All vectors were normalized and features with high correlation where removed.

 #### Bag of words clustering
 ---
+To explore further go the the [notebook](https://github.com/csralvall/online_game_toxicity/blob/main/clustering_bow.ipynb).

+The number of clusters choosen for this approach were 50.
+It was enough to test the capabilities of the mehtod.
+The distribution of chats in clusters was the following:

+As you can see, for this clustering approach and this number of clusters there were a big number of messages without a clear difference with the rest of them.

 #### Word2Vec clustering
 ---
+To explore further go the the [notebook]().
 #### FastText clustering
 ---
+To explore further go the the [notebook]().
 ### Results
 ---
 ### Conclusion